ChepeUAQ/SmashAPI_SD/README.md

 ``

 ## The API is ready to be used
+Type this command to run the API itself:

+``docker run -d --name smashapi -p 5000:5000 smashapi:1``

-You can use it on you browser by typing on your URL search bar:
+Now you can use it on you browser by typing on your URL search bar:

 ``localhost:5000/api-docs``